MailTape/MailTape-v1/_posts/2020-07-05-Marc-Desse.md

 Marion: **"**Listening to Laura Marling over the years has been like listening to her own life evolution.
 Starting as a small indie voice playing the ukulele, she has never stopped growing.
 Her latest album is like a climax, but always delicate and subtle.**"**

 ## [Cass McCombs & Steve Gunn](https://cassmccombs.bandcamp.com/) – Sweet Lucy
-Marion: **"**What better than a naive and catchy melody to complete your waking up in the morning and start brewing your coffee?
-It' s up to you.**"**
+Marion: **"**What is better than a naive and catchy melody to complete your waking up in the morning and start brewing your coffee?
+It's up to you.**"**

 <p id="outroduction">That's it for this morning!
 Thank you so much for joining us.
 Much love to Marc Desse for his  selection, and to [Noemie Dijon](https://noemiedijon.tumblr.com/) for this episode's beautiful illustration.</p>